Facebook Ads for Musicians 2026: How to Scale Music Marketing After Meta’s Andromeda Update

 Spotify Ad Studio: Direct to Music Listeners

-This is probably the most underused (and recently controversial) advertising platform for musicians. £100 will get you about 3,000-4,000 audio ad plays, directly from people listening to similar artists.
-Cost Per Mille (CPMs) typically run around £12-£30 depending on targeting precision, with genre-specific targeting pushing toward the higher end.
+Probably the most underused advertising platform for musicians (recently controversial, but still effective). £100 gets you 3,000-4,000 audio ad plays from people listening to similar artists.
+CPMs run £12-£30 depending on targeting precision, genre-specific targeting pushes toward the higher end.
 The conversion rate is usually higher than on other platforms mainly because listeners are already in ‘music-discovery mode’.

 Platform Comparison: When to Use What

 Different platforms serve different goals, and picking the wrong one will waste your money real fast.
-Here’s when each platform makes sense based on what you’re actually trying to achieve.
+Your overall music marketing strategy should dictate platform selection based on where your target audience spends time and which conversion goals matter most to your career stage.
+Match your goal to the platform:

 Facebook and Instagram work best for warm audiences, even post Andromeda update.
-The average CPM sits around $8 (£5.92) (2025 data), but conversion rates justify the cost when you’re targeting people who already know your name.
-Use these platforms when you need precise audience control and have existing data to work with.
+CPMs average $8 (£5.92) based on 2025 data.
+Worth the cost if you’re targeting people who already know your name and your music as its risk averse.
+Use these platforms when you need precise audience control and have existing data.

 TikTok is your discovery platform.
 Despite higher minimum spends, it’s built for pushing content to people who’ve never heard of you.
 CPMs range from $4.20-$7.00 (£2.96 – £5.18), and the algorithm can multiply your reach beyond what you paid for if your creative hits right.
 Use TikTok when you’re launching something new and need fresh eyes on your music.